Camp Layouts

 • If you need a fire lane (see requirements below), where is the path of travel for fire and emergency vehicles?

-• If you own a BRC storage container that needs to be delivered and placed, provide the PC# on your plan, indicate the exact placement of the container (with distances from camp perimeters), and indicate where the container doors should open.
+• If you own a BRC storage container that needs to be delivered and placed, provide the PC# on your plan, indicate the exact placement of the container (with distances in whole feet, no inches, from the short and long side of the container to your camp’s closest borders), and indicate where the container doors should open.

 Want a template to help create a to-scale of your camp?
 This Adobe Illustrator file can help you get started or this Figma Community file can help you get started.
 You are not required to use these templates, and we happily accept other layouts if they include what’s requested above (including hand drawn ones — make sure they’re legible!)